Federal HealthCare Fraud Attorneys – Defense

 What is the Government’s Burden of Proof in a Criminal HealthCare Fraud Case?

+Our healthcare fraud attorneys have defended clients in DOJ, HHS, and OIG cases.
 False Claims Act Healthcare fraud under 18 USC 1347 typically involves a scheme to defraud the federal healthcare program.
 The government’s case may tend to argue false or fraudulent representations in exchange for money – health insurance fraud through payment of invoices or something of value.

 The prosecutor has to prove every element of the case”beyond a reasonable doubt.”
 This is a very high legal standard.
 The key to defending a False Claims Act healthcare fraud case is to show a lack of intent.
 This is usually the government’s biggest hurdle in a criminal case and something that the federal Anti-Kickback statute and medical billing fraud law firm, and a criminal healthcare fraud enforcement action defense lawyer at our firm can help.